 How the Costa Rica digital nomads law works

 The Costa Rican government announced last week the benefits of the digital nomad’s law and now the question arises, how does the law work?
-According to the law, any foreign individual or digital nomad that has an income greater than 3000 dollars per month will be able to reside in the country for a year with their visa and will have the facility of extending the visa for another additional year making it two years total.
+According to the law, any foreign individual or digital nomad that has an income greater than 3000 dollars per month will be able to reside in the country for a year with their visa.
 If the individual is traveling along with their family, then they must have an income of 4000 dollars per month.
-There will be an exemption tax payment to import personal basic computer equipment, information technology, or any other similar gadget for work when they can meet the criteria of proportionality directed by the National Customs Directorate of Ministry of Finance.
+There will be an exemption tax payment to import personal basic computer equipment, information technology, or any other similar gadget for work when they can meet certain criteria.

-Digital nomads who are traveling to Costa Rica are exempted by the tax of the income of the country that has been defined in Title I of Law 7092, of the Income Tax Laws.
+Digital nomads who are traveling to Costa Rica are exempted from the tax of the income of the country.
 This exemption will not be applicable to the family member of the beneficiary.
 In addition to that, the validity of the driver’s license that is valid in the beneficiary’s home country will be valid for driving in Costa Rica as well.
 The government projected that the law will be able to contribute to the industry of tourism in many regions that have faced a downfall in the sector over the last few years.
-Digital nomads will contribute to tourism, increasing consumption of food, more vehicles on rent, increase in tours, increase in medical services, and increase in the services of education
+Digital nomads will contribute to tourism, increasing consumption of food, more vehicles to rent, increase in tours, increase in medical services, and increase in the services of education

 Legal Developments of Digital Nomads

-The digital nomads that immigrate from more developed countries have passports that allow them to have much more freedom of traveling from one country to another.
+Digital nomads that immigrate from more developed countries have passports that allow them to have much more movement freedom.
 Resulting from which, many digital nomads prefer to travel on tourist visas.
 Although it is illegal for any digital nomad to stay in a country for work on a visa that is meant for tourists, many digital nomads reside at locations that have a much lower cost of staying while they work on projects remotely that are outside the country, they reside in.
 In any country, visa runs are very normal for the community of nomads.
 Some nomads have made significant efforts to make their stay legal in the countries they have migrated to by taking up the job of English teacher on a part-time basis as well as taking up courses at the universities of their host countries.